 Mongul the Elder first appeared in DC Comics Presents #27 and is created by Jim Starlin and Len Wein.

-Not to be confused with Mongul.
+Not to be confused with his son Mongul.

 Mongul was the ruler of his people, until a revolution occurred and he was forced into exile.
 In Mongul's first appearance he kidnapped Lois Lane, Jimmy Olsen, and Steve Lombard and threatened to kill them unless Superman gave him the key to Warworld.
 He retrieved the key and mentally linked to Warworld's controls.
 He attempted to kill Superman and Supergirl, but he was ultimately rendered unconscious due to the mental strain of hooking his mind up to Warworld.
 Mongul manages to escape before Warworld is destroyed.

 Mongul then attempts to conquer Prince Gavyn's homeworld, Throneworld.
 Mongul kills Prince Gavyn's sister and forces the prince's love to marry him so he can take the thrown.
 He blackmails the resident planets to submit to him with Throneworld's planet-destroying weapon.
 Superman arrives and battles Mongul while in the meantime Gavyn shuts down the weapon, forcing Mongul to retreat.
-After this defeat Mongul desires revenger against Kal-El.
+After this defeat Mongul desires revenge against Kal-El.
 He kills a Controller and steals the Sun-Eater to devour Earth's sun.
 The Legion of Superheroes and the Justice League battled Mongul, but it was futile until Superman finally defeated Mongul while the Legion of Superheroes destroyed the Sun-Eater.

 Mongul then attacks the kryptonian on is birthday and ensnares him with a Black Mercy.
-In the end he is a victim himself of the Black Mercy and dreams of a universe where he is its ruler.
+In the end he is a victim of the Black Mercy himself and dreams of a universe where he is its ruler.

 In the Modern Age Mongul was reintroduced as the ruler of Warworld and entertained himself and his citizens with gladiator like games.

 Mongul captures Superman to participate in his gladiator games, but Superman joins forces with another warrior named Draaga causing Mongul to flee.
 Mongul was then forced by Cyborg Superman to serve him and turn Earth into another Warworld.
-In the process of making Earth another Warlworld Coast City was destroyed which lead to Hal Jordan helping Superman and his allies defeat Mongul.
+In the process of making Earth another Warworld Coast City was destroyed which lead to Hal Jordan helping Superman and his allies defeat Mongul.